replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/06-completing-the-install/assignment.md

 🏁 Finish
 =========

-You have now successfully seen how you can provide preflight checks to your customer to help them avoid potential pitfalls installing your application.
-You have also seen how those preflights can help your customer understand what they need to do to prepare for an install, and how they can complete a successful install once the preflight checks pass.
+You've now successfully seen how you can provide preflight checks to your customer to help them avoid potential pitfalls installing your application.
+You've also seen how those preflights can help your customer understand what they need to do to prepare for an install, and how they can complete a successful install once the preflight checks pass.